gsriramit/Azure-NetSecNinja-WAF/README.md

 **Note** :All the diagnostics logs from the resources that have the diagnostics settings enabled will now be available for the Sentinel queries

 ## Replacement of KALI with a basic Ubuntu Machine
+The original template deploys a KALI Linux machine that can be used to perform Vulnerability Assessment and exploitation of Publicly exposed applications (in the context of this repository)